I'll Be Back (song)

-"I'll Be Back" is a song written by John Lennon, with some collabration from Paul McCartney (credited to Lennon–McCartney).
+"I'll Be Back" is a song written by John Lennon, with some collaboration from Paul McCartney (credited to Lennon–McCartney).
 It was recorded by the English rock band the Beatles for the soundtrack album to their film A Hard Day's Night (1964) but not used in the film.
-This song was not released in North America until Beatles '65 five months later.
+This song was not released in North America until Beatles '65, five months later.

 Structure

-According to musicologist Ian MacDonald, Lennon created the song based on the chords of Del Shannon's "Runaway" which had been a UK hit in April 1961.
-Author Bill Harry also wrote: "He just reworked the chords of the Shannon number and came up with a completely different song".
+According to musicologist Ian MacDonald, Lennon created the song based on the chords of Del Shannon's "Runaway" a UK hit in April 1961.
+Author Bill Harry echoed this, noting that Lennon: "just reworked the chords of the Shannon number and came up with a completely different song".